j3270/pico-project-template/README.md

 #### Notes on Configuring
 - The config script configures cmake build with given build type, directory and board.
-- The build type, directory and board arguments are required.
+- The build type, directory and board arguments are required
 - For projects using Bluetooth, the mode can be passed in as the 4th argument and the 5th argument must be - NULL (don't type in NULL, just don't enter a fifth arg).
 - Bluetooth stack operating modes are; background, poll, or freertos.
 - For projects using wifi, the ssid and pwd can be passed as the 4th and 5th args
+- When configuring the tests build, only the build type and directory is required.

 ### Basic examples